 The International Geographical Union was established in Brussels in 1922.
-Its core functions are convening meetings, promoting research, placing geographers in key international positions, and recognizing outstanding achievement with its awards.
+Its core functions are convening meetings, coordinating and promoting research at international and global scales, placing geographers in key international positions, and recognizing outstanding achievement with its awards.

 (www.igu-online.org/site/)